-Course Title Grade Level Credit Creative Expressions 9-12 .5
+Course Title Grade Level Credit

+Creative Expressions 10-12 .5

 And Literary Focus

 In this special English course, students will have the opportunity to reinforce and enhance their ELA skills in the domains of writing, literary analysis, and advanced vocabulary development.
 This course will also allow these students to earn elective credit.
 This class is not meant as a remediation course, but as a way of exploring creativity, writing, and literary analysis in a way we do not have the time to do in our standard ELA classes.
 We will explore college-level writing, creative writing, short stories, poetry, and film as literature.
-This class will be run as a college prep course that will reinforce and expand high school ELA skills while at the same time preparing students to achieve high levels of success in college-level English courses.
+This class will be run as a college prep course that will reinforce and expand high school ELA skills while at the same time preparing students to achieve high levels of success in college-level English courses. \\this course may be offered, based on staff availability and demand

-Course Title SAT Prep This course provides students with the skill exam.
-We will spend time becoming familie variety of strategies that have proven to be review content that students need to be fa this course may be offered, based on sta ar with the structure of e successful for each se miliar with in order to de the test, and we will practice a ection of the exam.
-We will also o well on the SAT.
+Course Title Grade Level Credit SAT Prep 10-11 .5

+This course provides students with the skills that they need to succeed on Collegeboard's SAT exam.
+We will spend time becoming familiar with the structure of the test, and we will practice a variety of strategies that have proven to be successful for each section of the exam.
+We will also review content that students need to be familiar with in order to do well on the SAT.
-Course Title Grade Level Credit

-TC3 Academic Writing 12 .5
+Course Title Grade Level Credit TC3 Academic Writing 12 HS .5

-Prerequisites: Final grade of 90% or above in English 11 or Teacher Approval This course develops and refines student writing in an academic context.
+Prerequisites: Final grade of 90% or above in English 11 or a 90% TC3 3 on the ELA Regents if given or Teacher Approval

+This course develops and refines student writing in an academic context.
 Students engage and respond to challenging texts as they develop critical thinking skills.
 They learn to support their ideas with credible, authoritative information from academic sources and to recognize audience, purpose, and bias.
 ENGL 101 fulfills the SUNY General Education Basic Communication requirement.

 Course Title Grade Level Credit

-TC3 Approaches to Literature: 12 .5
+TC3 Approaches to Literature: 12 HS .5

-Prerequisites: Successful completion of TC3 Academic Writing This course provides a comprehensive introduction to the major aspects of literature.
+Prerequisites: Successful completion of TC3 Academic Writing TC3 3

+This course provides a comprehensive introduction to the major aspects of literature.
 Extensive writing, using various rhetorical modes, helps students appreciate and understand fiction, drama, and poetry as forms of literary expression.
 ENGL 102 satisfies the SUNY General Education Humanities requirement.

 Course Title Grade Level Credit

-TC3 Public Speaking 12 .5
+TC3 Public Speaking 11-12 HS .5

-Prerequisite: Final grade of 90% or above in English 11 in order to enroll in the course for
+Prerequisite: Final grade of 90% or above in English 10 & 11 (if applicable) TC3 3

-college credit.
+and/or the discretion of the instructor

 This course prepares students for a variety of academic and other situations in which formal presentations are required.
 Students will learn how to research, outline, and deliver short, informal presentations as well as longer speeches.
 A primary focus of the course will be selecting and organizing information into effective and ethical speeches while using available technology to enhance presentations.
 This course will give you the opportunity to develop and strengthen skills in preparing and presenting public oral presentations in a variety of situations. \\this course may be offered, based on staff availability and demand